 Bold colours such as red are highly popular in China with it symbolising happiness but rarely feature on more neutral Scandinavian packaging design.

-In complete contrast to Western culture of bulk buying products like shampoo’s and washing powders, inexpensive single use sachets are perfect for consumers in emerging markets who simply can’t justify or afford larger quantities.
+In complete contrast to the Western culture of bulk buying products like shampoo’s and washing powders, inexpensive single-use sachets are perfect for consumers in emerging markets who simply can’t justify or afford larger quantities.

 Materials and Climate

 The impact of packaging materials on the environment is continuing to alter consumers purchasing behaviour.
-Western cultures are becoming increasingly aware of recyclable packaging and the positive effects it poses for the environment.
+Western cultures are becoming increasingly aware of recyclable packaging and the positive effects it poses to the environment.